RichWellum/ddos/README.md

 4. Queries SMCs using APIs, so not intrusive on FCs and also has access to all FCs - hence better at detecting DDOS attacks across entire infra-structure.
 5. Uses Active flows so reduces noise or data that occurred in the past.

+## Basic premise:

+This is a two step tool.

+### Step1.
+Run the tool with a --inspect switch.

+In this mode the tool will continuously query for the total byte count of a particular protocol profile, and creating a mean value seen.
+This mean value is then used in Step 2 to determine potential maliscious rates of change.
+The user can run this as long as needed, the longer the better is the assumption.

+### Step 2.
+Run the tool without --inspect mode

+This tool will continually query an SMC for flows of a particular protocol and application profile configured by the user, over the time period now - five minutes.

+The baseline is set by the config param ``dos_baseline``.
+Populate this with the results of running this profile in ``--inspect`` mode.
+If set to ``0`` - then sta_ddos will attempt to form a dynamic baseline from the previous 5 queries.
+This may result in less accurate alerts..

+The flows are aggregated by byte count and stored in a Pandas Series.
+Each new total is compared to the one below.
+If a percentage change above the configured threshold value is detected, then the tool enters the alerting protocol.

+### The alerting protocol:

+There are three levels of alerting:

+1. Green - all is good, nothing to report
+2. Yellow - a threshold breach has been detected
+3. Red - an Alert warning has been breached.

+When the threshold is first breached, then we enter the Yellow Warning level.
+The Baseline Threshold Value is stored.

+To get out of this level, we will have to detect 5 successive lower total byte counts than the baseline Threshold value.
+If that occurs we go back to Green level and the Baseline Threshold will start again.

+However if in Yellow Warning level we get 5 successive higher than the baseline readings then we enter: Red Alert status.
+There will be stay until we get 5 readings below the baseline threshold level.

 ## Typical DDOS Attack Vector Header

 ![alt text](images/ddos_headers.png "DDOS Header")